SvenLigensa/visual-analytics-got/README.md

 - Improve the linechart to use `characters_time.csv` instead of `time.csv`
     - Then, remove `time.csv` and `X_process_time.py`
 - Improve visual aesthetics of Linechart and Streamgraph

+- Map
+    - Add hover effects: Reduce opacity of all other locations
+    - Slider to let user determine the opacity of the background
-- Add hover effects for Map
+    - Add support for multiple characters: Multiple colors, display sensibly
+    - Add arrows to lines to show direction